tox-dev/tox-conda/README.rst

   a ``conda-env.yml`` file, will be used to *update* the environment *after* the initial environment creation.

+* ``conda_create_args``, which is used to pass arguments to the command ``conda create``.
+  The passed arguments are inserted in the command line before the python package.
+  For instance, passing ``--override-channels`` will create more reproducible environments because the channels defined in the users ``.condarc`` will not interfer.

 * ``conda_install_args``, which is used to pass arguments to the command ``conda install``.
   The passed arguments are inserted in the command line before the dependencies.
   For instance, passing ``--override-channels`` will create more reproducible environments